 I daydreamed about having a TV talk show in my basement, but I couldn’t escape the obvious creep factor in trying to lure guests to my basement for a “TV show.”
 Also, I could never get organized enough to make it happen.
 I have been able to experience hosting an in-home talk show vicariously through Jeff Dodge.
-He cobbled together his cameras, a rudimentary switcher and broadcast his own show live on his birthday.
-He’s been airing the show once a month since.
+He cobbled together his cameras and a rudimentary switcher to broadcast his own show live on his birthday.
+Ever since he’s been airing the show once a month.

 As someone who helps produce the show and directs the live broadcast, I get a front row seat to the action.
 My involvement with the show might explain how I got access to Jeff for an interview.

 The Portland Orbit: My first question which is, I’m just asking, what is the PRB variety hour?

 Jeff Dodge: The Peasant Revolution Band Variety Hour is…well first off it was a concept mostly because we were looking around for venues to get a regular gig booked at, after twenty, twenty-five years of being in this town and off and on playing music and finding that it’s still kind of the same old thing, what have you done for me lately, I decided why don’t we do a TV show as a regular gig.
 That’s one way to have it.
 We’ll just throw it in my office and shoot it and go live once a month and so far it’s been working great.
 A once a month gig, it’s the only time I’ve really had that on a consistent basis and it’s actually a lot more work than I was thinking it was.
 So I’m kind of glad we don’t have any other shows.
 (Laughs)

 The Portland Orbit: What are some of your inspirations for the show?